y1lichen/scs-sdk-plugin/README.md

 │    │         ├── Head Offset
 │    │         ├── Cabin Offset
-│    │         └── Contains "more fields" see at the bottom of the list │    ├── <strong>Trailer Values (will be set to 0,false, etc. if you have no trailer, while on job or with trailer ownership detached wont reset the values)[0-9] (array starting with 1.14/1.01 so 0 for 1 trailer or version lower than that)</strong>:
+│    │         └── Contains "more fields" see at the bottom of the list │    ├── <strong>Trailer Values (will be set to 0, false, etc. if you have no trailer, while on job or with trailer ownership detached wont reset the values)[0-9] (array starting with 1.14/1.01 so 0 for 1 trailer or version lower than that)</strong>:
 │    │    ├── Attached
 │    │    ├── Hook
 │    │    ├── Position